-Protein extraction and western blot analysis was done as described previously (Gottschamel et al., 2016).
-Briefly, total soluble protein (TSP) was extracted by mixing frozen and grinded leaf samples in TSP extraction buffer (100 mM NaCl, 10 mM EDTA, 200 mM Tris-HCl pH 8, 0.05 % Tween-20, 0.1 % SDS, 14 mM β -mercaptoethanol, 200 mM sucrose and 1x Complete protease inhibitor (Roche, Switzerland)) for 5 min on ice, followed by centrifugation at 13000 rpm for 10 minutes at 4 °C, and collecting the supernatant.
-The TSP concentration was determined with the Bradford assay (BioRad, USA) using known concentrations of BSA as the standard.
+Protein extraction, Western blot analysis and protein quantification soluble protein (TSP) was extracted by mixing frozen and grinded leaf samples in TSP extraction buffer [100 mm NaCl, 10 mm EDTA, 200 mm Tris-HCl pH 8, 0.05% Tween-20, 0.1% SDS, 14 mm β -mercaptoethanol, 200 mm sucrose and 1 \times cOmplete protease inhibitor (Roche)] for 5 min on ice, followed by centrifugation at 15 000 g for 10 min at 4 °C and collecting the supernatant.
+The TSP concentration was determined with the Bradford assay (Bio-Rad, Hercules, CA) using known concentrations of BSA as the standard.
 Total protein (TP) was isolated from leaf samples by the phenol extraction method (Cahoon et al., 1992).
-Frozen ground leaf samples were homogenized in TP extraction buffer (0.7 M sucrose, 0.5 M Tris-HCl pH 9.4, 50 mM EDTA, 0.1 M KCl, 2 % β-mercaptoethanol, 1x cOmplete protease inhibitor (Roche, Switzerland)).
-After addition of 1 vol. phenol, short vortexing and centrifugation at 13000 rpm for 10 min at 4 °C, the upper green phase was recovered and proteins were precipitated by addition of 0.1M NH4OAc in methanol and overnight incubation at -20 °C. After centrifugation, the protein pellet was washed, air-dried and dissolved in 1 % SDS.
-The protein concentration was determined with the BCA Protein Assay Kit (Thermo Scientific, USA) using known concentrations of BSA as the standard.
-Denatured protein samples were separated by electrophoresis in 12 % SDS-polyacrylamide gels and transferred to nitrocellulose membranes (Hybond-ECL, GE Healthcare, USA).
-The membranes were incubated with TBS-T (20 mM Tris-HCl pH 7.6, 137 mM NaCl, 0.1 % Tween-20,) containing 0.5 % BSA as blocking buffer and subsequently treated with the primary and the secondary antibody diluted in TBS-T. The recombinant proteins were detected with the 1:1000 diluted polyclonal anti-dengue antibody produced in rabbits against amino acid sequence: KFKVVKEIAETQHGT by (Davids Biotechnology, Germany), the 1:10,000 diluted anti-rabbit-IgG-AP secondary antibody (Promega, USA) and colorimetric reaction using the AP color development Kit (Bio-Rad, USA).
-Recombinant EDIII-1-4, expressed in E.coli (Gottschamel et al., 2016) and purified with the HisPur Cobalt resin (Life Technologies, USA) under denaturing conditions served as a positive control.
+Frozen ground leaf samples were homogenized in TP extraction buffer [0.7 m sucrose, 0.5 m Tris-HCl pH 9.4, 50 mm EDTA, 0.1 M KCl, 2% β-mercaptoethanol, 1× cOmplete protease inhibitor (Roche, Switzerland)].
+After addition of 1 vol. phenol, short vortexing and centrifugation at 13 000 r.p.m. for 10 min at 4 °C, the upper green phase was recovered and proteins were precipitated by addition of 0.1 M NH4OAc in methanol and overnight incubation at -20 °C. After centrifugation, the protein pellet was washed, air-dried and dissolved in 1% SDS.
+The protein concentration was determined with the BCA Protein Assay Kit (Thermo Scientific, Waltham, MA) using known concentrations of BSA as the standard.
+Denatured protein samples were separated by electrophoresis in 12% SDS-polyacrylamide gels and transferred to nitrocellulose membranes (Hybond-ECL; GE Healthcare, Chicago, IL).
+The membranes were incubated with TBS-T (20 mm Tris-HCl pH 7.6, 137 mm NaCl, 0.1% Tween-20,) containing 0.5% BSA as blocking buffer and subsequently treated with the primary and the secondary antibody diluted in TBS-T. The recombinant proteins were detected with the 1:1000 diluted polyclonal anti-dengue antibody produced in rabbits against amino acid sequence KFKVVKEIAETQHGT (by Davids Biotechnology, Regensburg, Germany), the 1:10 000 diluted anti-rabbit-lgG-AP secondary antibody (Promega, Fitchburg, WI) and colorimetric reaction using the AP color development Kit (Bio-Rad).
+Recombinant EDIII-1-4, expressed in E.coli (Gottschamel et al., 2016) and purified with the HisPur Cobalt resin (Life Technologies) under denaturing conditions served as a positive control.